In a blow to the government’s arguments, Judge declines to throw Upstream cases out of court.

 We are uniquely qualified to handle these cases

 The Harvey inverse condemnation cases will likely turn in large part on the science of surface water resources engineering, hydrology and hydraulics.
-Our firm happens to be on the current forefront of these very hydrographic issues that will be presented by these cases based on work we did on a case last year in which we obtained a verdict of $17,720,000, resulting in a judgment of over $20,000,000.
+Our firm happens to be on the current forefront of these very hydrographic issues that will be presented by these Hurricane Harvey claims lawsuits based on work we did on a case last year in which we obtained a verdict of $17,720,000, resulting in a judgment of over $20,000,000.
 According to the Texas Lawyer, this was among the largest verdicts in Texas last year.

 That case involved a fatality during construction of a bridge over Lake Brazos as part of the new Baylor football stadium project.
 One issue involved the application of marine law.
 This required us to analyze issues concerning reservoir use, water surface elevations, water flow levels, stream gages, USGS gage data, navigability, and passage of water over and through a dam.